grafana/grafana-json-datasource/README.md

 ## Public data sets

-Here are a few publicly available JSON data sets that you can experiment with.
+Here are a few publicly available JSON data sets that you can try out.

 ### Reddit